pondrejk/dizzer/chap-vis_challenges-density.md

 tory; projection and occlusion issues require interaction and 3D spatial reasoning in order to discover patterns of interest.

-A more common approach  is  to  visualize  spatial  events  using  thematic  maps  (for  in- stance, choropleth or heat maps), and use animation, juxtaposition, or explicit differencing to compare temporal patterns [19] (but, see Now- ell et al. [36] for examples where change blindness renders temporal patterns difficult to see)

 Other stuff to check:
 @janetzko2018pixel